Latte Filters

 truncate shortens the length preserving whole words

-Letter casing
+Letter Casing

-firstUpper makes the first letter upper case
+firstUpper converts the first letter to uppercase

-Rounding numbers
+Rounding

 ceil rounds a number up to a given precision